matinict/Magento2x-Ubuntu-Nginx/mysql.md

  ### Dumping Triggers / Skip Triggers in mysqldump

-Hints
+Hints:

    --triggers  (Used to take all the triggers) --skip-triggers (Used to skiping all the triggers)

 Example:

       mysqldump -uusername -ppassword db_name --triggers > export_filename.sql
       mysqldump -uusername -ppassword db_name --routines --skip-triggers > export_filename.sql

 - To import the data from the old database into the new database that you created in step 1, type the following command.
 Replace username with the MySQL username, and replace new_dbname with the name of the new database: